roman-gardens/gre/content/garden/latimer_rural_villa.md

 ## Dates

-Beginning of 4th century - unspecified
+Evidence for gardens dating to the beginning of 4th century

 ## Bibliography